ULIDs and Primary Keys

 017ece40-2a1e-63ac-a58d-e336f30c1d78

-ULIDs are a great alternative to ULIDv7s.
+ULIDs are a great alternative to UUIDv7s.
 They contain more randomness and a straightforward structure at the cost of

 not explicitly exposing the version, variant, or monotonic counter.
 UUIDs are also the perfect choice if you're writing